 Name of School

 Date

 Child's Name

 Class

 Name and strength of medicine

 Expiry Date

 How much to give (dose to be given)

 When to be given

 Any other instructions

 Number of tablets/quantity to be given to school

-Medicines must be in the original cor ntainer as dispensed by the pharmacy
+Medicines must be in the original con tainer as dispensed by the pharmacy

 Daytime phone no. of parents or adult contact

 Name and phone no. of GP

-The above information is, to the best of my knowled edge, accurate at the time of writing and I give

-consent to school staff administering medicine in a accordance with the school policy.
-I will inform
+The above information is, to the best of my know give consent to school staff administering medical will inform the school immediately, in writing, if the medication or if the medicine is stopped.
+Parent's signature: cine in accordance with the school policy.
+I

-the school immediately, in writing, if there is any c hange in dosage or frequency of the medication or

-if the medicine is stopped.

-Parent's signature: Date:

-Print name:
+Print name: Date.

-Confirmation of Headteacher's a greement to administer medicine
+Confirmation of Headteacher's agreement to administer medicine

 It is agreed that will

-receive(time) (name and quantity of medicine) every day
+receive(name and quantity of medicine)

+every day at(time)

-(child's name) will be given/supervised whilst he/she takes their
+(child's name) will be given/supervised whilst he/she takes

-medication by (staff member)
+their medication by(staff member)

-this agreement will continue until(either
+this agreement will continue until (either

-end date of course of medicine or until instructed d by parents)
+end date of course of medicine or until instructed by parents)

 Headteacher's signature: Date:

 Print name:

-Spixworth Infant School Ivy Road, Spixworth Norwich NR10 3PX Tel: 01603 898483
+Spixworth Infant School Ivy Road, Spixworth Norwich NR10 3PX

+Tel: 01603 898483

-Email: head@spixworth.norfolk.sch.uk :office@spixworth.norfolk.sch.uk
+Email: head@spixworth.norfolk.sch.uk :office@spixworth.norfolk.sch.uk Website:www.spixworth.norfolk.sch.uk

-We b site: www.spixworth.norfolk.sch.uk